isomerpages/moe-peircesec/_admission/Take a Quick Tour.md

 Our classrooms are all well ventilated with both fans and windows.
 They are all equipped with a sound system, projector, projection screen, whiteboards and lockers to facilitate learning.

 <iframe loading="lazy" allowfullscreen="" style="border:0;" height="450" width="600" src="https://www.google.com/maps/embed?pb=!4v1670308390638!6m8!1m7!1sCAoSLEFGMVFpcFBzYTNIcDVORWpzMW5TcmNmS2M0Z0F1VHJtd3B2OVV5Y3VjLXBC!2m2!1d1.3668637!2d103.8299592!3f320!4f0!5f0.5970117501821992"></iframe>

+<b>Library</b>

+Our fully air conditioned library has a wide range of titles to appeal to both growing and adept readers.
+It also has smaller rooms for group activities.